smartDIYs/smartdiys_creator_manual_en/manual/flow.md

 ※ We do not cope with vertical writing and line feed.

 - `Scan (EtcherLaser only)`
-Click the "Scan" button to create a item scanned with the camera of machine.
+Click the "Scan" button to create an item scanned with the camera of machine.
 You can select an original image (raster), fill (vector fill), or outline (vector stroke).
-Be careful not to hide the camera marker with an obstacle.
+Be careful not to block or obscure the camera markers.
 ※ The button is disabled when the top cover is closed.